Rocío Cifuentes: Career

 Cifuentes was chief executive of the Ethnic Minorities and Youth Support Team (EYST), a Welsh organisation supporting ethnic minorities, for seventeen years prior to becoming Wales' children's commissioner.
 She had also previously worked for the Council of Ethnic Minority Voluntary Organisations, Swansea Young Single Homelessness Project, Gower College and Swansea University.

 Children's Commissioner for Wales

-In January 2022, Welsh First Minister Mark Drakeford announced that Cifuentes would become Children's Commissioner for Wales at the end of her predecessor Sally Holland's tenure.
+In January 2022, Welsh First Minister Mark Drakeford announced that Cifuentes would become the Children's Commissioner for Wales at the end of her predecessor Sally Holland's tenure.
 She was recommended for the role of Wales' children commissioner by a cross-party committee of MS's and took up the role in April 2022.
 She said in an interview shortly before starting that the COVID-19 pandemic's impact on children and young people would be one of her focus'.
 She was given an MBE at the Queen's Birthday Honours in 2022.